 Once the taxi leaves behind the shoddy outskirts of wherever we were, the landscape turns flat except for box-like industrial buildings, tall smokestacks and assorted dumps.
 Some of the cancerous plumes of grey smoke seem to be spewed from the ground, as if from geothermal vents.
 The traffic grows heavy with trucks, and the few signs of life on the sides of the road are rural restaurants to feed truckers and possibly prostitutes.
 The corrugated walls of some of the factory-like complexes are rusted and caked in thick grime as if a titan had pissed all over them, if titans had genitals.
-I recognize a huge orange crane as the one I had complained about to my fish-man friend when he drove in the opposite direction through the highway.
+I recognize a huge orange crane as the one I had complained about to my fish-man friend when he drove in the opposite direction.

 “What is this route?”
 I ask to the driver.
 “Are you trying to scare us off from your province?”

 “No, it’s the fastest route to Gijón that doesn’t go through the highway.
 I thought you guys were tourists… You don’t get many views on those roads.”